scala/scala3/docs/docs/reference/syntax.md

 ### Soft keywords

 ```
-as  derives  end  extension  inline  opaque  open  transparent  using
+derives   end   extension   inline   infix   opaque   oapque   open
-*  +  -
+transparent   using   |   *   +   -
 ```
+See the [separate section on soft keywords](./soft-modifier.md) for additional details on where a soft keyword is recognized.

 ## Context-free Syntax